sagemathinc/cowasm-python/packages/pylang/README.md

 # pylang

 Lightweight implementation of the Python language in Javascript for use in node and the browser.
+No dependence on CPython.

-**Less than 200KB compressed!**
+**A few hundred killobytes compressed!**

 https://github.com/sagemathinc/cowasm-python/tree/main/packages/pylang